ysh-x/TestPod/README.md

 ## Application Workflow

-The application is built using Apache OpenNLP, a NLP tool built for Java applications.
-The major stakeholder of the application are faculty and the student.
+- The application is built using Apache OpenNLP, a NLP tool built for Java applications.
+- The major stakeholder of the application are faculty and the student.
 The faculty feeds the question and the respective answer key to the application.
-The uploaded questions and answers are processed respectively.
-Every test has a test ID, a unique primary key to map the question with the answer.
-The allocated test ID is a random number with the date of creation of the test.
-The questions for the test are saved in RDBMS.
+- The uploaded questions and answers are processed respectively.
+- Every test has a test ID, a unique primary key to map the question with the answer.
+- The questions for the test are saved in
+RDBMS.
 The answers are processed using the core NLP package in the application.
-The answer key is processed, tokenised and POS tagged.
+- The answer key is processed, tokenised and POS tagged.
 The structured answer is stored in a text file along with the metadata of the file.
-When a student attempts the exam, the answers are processed, tokenised and POS tagged.
+- When a student attempts the exam, the answers are processed, tokenised and POS tagged.
 The structured answer script saved as a file is decoded to proper data structures with the help of metadata.
-A container (Java bean) is created to save the information of the structure.
+- A container (Java bean) is created to save the information of the structure.
 Two containers, one for faculty and another for student is created.
 The student container is passed to the faculty container to find the similarity index matrix.
-The matrix is de-fuzzified using fuzzy logic and appropriate marks are allowed for each question
+- The matrix is de-fuzzified using fuzzy logic and appropriate marks are allowed for each question